Thyroid: Follicular lumen

+Parafollicular cells

 Scattered among follicular cells and in spaces between the spherical follicles are another type of thyroid cell, parafollicular cells.
 These cells secrete calcitonin and so are also called C cells.

 Development

 Floor of pharynx of embryo between 35 and 37 days after fertilization.

 In the development of the embryo, at 3–4 weeks gestational age, the thyroid gland appears as an epithelial proliferation in the floor of the pharynx at the base of the tongue between the tuberculum impar and the copula linguae.
 The copula soon becomes covered over by the hypopharyngeal eminence at a point later indicated by the foramen cecum.
 The thyroid then descends in front of the pharyngeal gut as a bilobed diverticulum through the thyroglossal duct.
 Over the next few weeks, it migrates to the base of the neck, passing in front of the hyoid bone.
 During migration, the thyroid remains connected to the tongue by a narrow canal, the thyroglossal duct.
 At the end of the fifth week the thyroglossal duct degenerates, and over the following two weeks the detached thyroid migrates to its final position.

 The fetal hypothalamus and pituitary start to secrete thyrotropin-releasing hormone (TRH) and thyroid-stimulating hormone (TSH).
 TSH is first measurable at 11 weeks.
 By 18–20 weeks, the production of thyroxine (T_{4}) reaches a clinically significant and self-sufficient level.
 Fetal triiodothyronine (T_{3}) remains low, less than 15 ng/dL until 30 weeks, and increases to 50 ng/dL at full-term.
 The fetus needs to be self-sufficient in thyroid hormones in order to guard against neurodevelopmental disorders that would arise from maternal hypothyroidism.
 The presence of sufficient iodine is essential for healthy neurodevelopment.

 The neuroendocrine parafollicular cells, also known as C cells, responsible for the production of calcitonin, are derived from foregut endoderm.
 This part of the thyroid then first forms as the ultimopharyngeal body, which begins in the ventral fourth pharyngeal pouch and joins the primordial thyroid gland during its descent to its final location.

 Aberrations in prenatal development can result in various forms of thyroid dysgenesis which can cause congenital hypothyroidism, and if untreated this can lead to cretinism.